boldtbanan/boldtbanan.github.io/README.md

-# Haacked.com
+# boldtbanan.github.io

 This is my blog.
 There are many like it, but this one is mine.
+And yes, I pretty much forked this from haacked.com, so it has some stuff that I haven't cleaned up yet.

 ## Run it locally